 It was crucial to address the key functional requirements early on within the design stage and to understand the way users would move through the site, browsing and searching for key information.
 Prototyping allowed me to understand these journeys across a variety of devices, most crucially on mobile.

-As a newly formed initiative, the Green Finance Initiative did not have a visual identity, so I worked closely with the client to design and deliver a corporate logotype for the platform, as well as brand identity that could be used online as well as offline, on corporate communications.
+As a newly formed initiative, the Green Finance Initiative did not have a visual identity, so I also worked closely with the client to design and deliver a corporate logotype for the platform, as well as brand identity that could be used online as well as offline, on corporate communications.

 After the brand identity had been created and a prototype used to refine the strategy and vision of the user experience, I began to work on the user interface of the site.
 I kept the UI simple and clean assimilating all the elements of the new brand identity into the design such as colour, typography and graphic elements.